aws-samples/amazon-honeycode-quicksight-integration-sample/README.md

 ## Documentation

 An architecture diagram and instructions for using this sample code can be found here: [Amazon Honeycode API QuickSight Integration documentation](doc/README.md)

+## Related Repository

+If you would like to learn about and use Honeycode's Table level APIs, refer to the related sample code repo here: [Amazon Honeycode Table API Integration Sample](https://github.com/aws-samples/amazon-honeycode-table-api-integration-sample)

 ## Useful commands